-(ii) Estimated net proceeds: [ 1

-5. YIEL .D (Fixed Rate Notes only) [ 1

-yield is calculated at the Issue Date on the basis of Issue Price.
-It is not an indication of future yield.

-6. OPE RATIONAL INFORMATION

-(i) Intended to be held in a manner which would allow Eurosystem eligibility: that with Clear ICS nam com NSS not as eand eith life. s.
-Note that the designation "Yes" simply means the Notes are intended upon issue to be deposited a one of Euroclear Bank S.A./N.V. and/or arstream Banking, société anonyme [(together, the arstrea

-date elig the ther S.A anorsafe of cothat Reg mea coll intra time upo Whilst the designation is specified as "No" at the of these Final Terms, should the Eurosystem ibility criteria be amended in the future such that Notes are capable of meeting them the Notes may be deposited with one of Euroclear Bank J.N.V. and/or Clearstream Banking, société nyme [(together, the ICSDs)] as common keeper [(and registered in the name of a nominee one of the ICSDs acting as common safekeeper, is, held under the NSS,][include this text for istered Notes].
-Note that this does not necessarily in that the Notes will then be recognised as eligible ateral for Eurosystem monetary policy and aday credit operations by the Eurosystem at any e during their life.
-Such recognition will depend in the ECB being satisfied that Eurosystem ibility criteria have been met.]
+[No. Whilst the designation is specified as "No" at the date of these Final Terms, should the Eurosystem eligibility criteria be amended in the future such that the Notes are capable of meeting them the Notes may then be deposited with one of Euroclear Bank SA/NV and/or Clearstream Banking S.A. [(together, the ICSDs)] as common safekeeper [and registered in the name of a nominee of one of the ICSDs acting as common safekeeper, that is, held under the NSS,][include this text for Registered Notes].
+Note that this does not necessarily mean that the Notes will then be recognised as eligible collateral for Eurosystem monetary policy and intraday credit operations by the Eurosystem at any time during their life.
+Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.] (ii) ISIN: [] (iii) Common Code: [] (iv) CUSIP: [] (v) CINS: [] (vi) Any clearing system(s) other than Euroclear, Clearstream, Luxembourg and The Depository Trust Company and the relevant identification number(s): [Not Applicable/give name(s) and number(s)] (vii) Whether Register is held by the Principal Registrar or the Alternative Registrar: [Principal/Alternative] Registrar (viii) Delivery: Delivery [against/free of] payment (ix) Names and addresses of additional Paying Agent(s) (if any): DIST RIBUTION (i) Method of distribution: [Syndicated/Non-syndicated] (ii) If syndicated, names and addresses of Managers: [Not Applicable/give names] (iii) Date of Subscription Agreement: [] (iv) Stabilisation Manager (if any): [Not Applicable/give name] (v) If non-syndicated, name and address of relevant Dealer: [Not Applicable/give name and address] (vi) U.S. selling restrictions: Reg.

-(ii) ISIN: [ ]

-(iii) Common Code: [ 1

-(iv) CUSIP: [ 1

-(v) CINS: [ ]

-(vi) Any clearing system(s) other than Euroclear, Clearstream, Luxembourg and The Depository Trust Company and the relevant identification number(s): [No t Applicable/give name(s) and number(s) ]

-(vii) Whether Register is held by the Principal Registrar or the Alternative Registrar: [Pri ncipal/Alternative] Registrar

-(viii) Delivery: Delivery [against/free of] payment (ix) Names and addresses of additional Paying Agent(s) (if any): [ ] 7.
-DIST RIBUTION (i) Method of distribution: [Syndicated/Non-syndicated] (ii) If syndicated, names and addresses of Managers: [Not Applicable/give names] (iii) Date of Subscription Agreement: [ ] (iv) Stabilisation Manager (if any): [Not Applicable/give name] (v) If non-syndicated, name and address of relevant Dealer: [Not Applicable/give name and address] (vi) U.S. selling restrictions: Reg.
 S Category 2.
-[TEFRA D/TEFRA C/TEFRA not applicable]
+[Rule 144A] [TEFRA D/TEFRA C/TEFRA not applicable]